A Belorussian translation at Webhostinggeeks is also available.

 In the last a perfect extreme example is an arpeggio; an exact transformation of a chordal or vertical structure into a phrase or horizontal structure.
 The ear hears the chordal reference in the phrase material.
 Larger patterns are created by grouping smaller patterns.
 The larger patterns are also subject to transformations much the same as those of the smaller patterns, just as an edifice is built from stones forming walls and other parts until the simple and classical musical architectural forms:

-A B A C A D A B A
+A A' A B A A B A C A D A B Aare achieved.

 The third happens to be a rondo form, which is clearly an elaboration/extension/expansion of the simple ABA form.
 The upper case letters here represent sections of different musical material, and embrace an entire piece.